dovedevic/blimp/benchmarks/phoenix/phoenix_risc_benchmarks/README.md

 # RISC-V Phoenix Benchmarks

-The simulator we use in the paper does not provide a notion of threading or an operating system.
+The compiler and simulator we use in the paper does not provide a notion of threading or an operating system.
 As such, certain libraries, such as `mmap` and `pthreads` are not available.
 Regardless, in the paper we performed bank-level simulation on a single threaded version *acting as if* it were part of a multithreaded/multidispatched offload routine.

 The sources provided here are the modifications made to the Phoenix benchmarks to support RISC-V compilation and execution on our simulation framework.